What is Epinephrine?

 • Muscles — they have increased blood flow.

-When an epinephrine injection is given, it does all of this simultaneously.
+When epinephrine is given, it does all of this simultaneously.
 It also gives some people the feeling of being hyper or anxious.

 All of the above are all normal and expected effects of epinephrine.